As Bright As Heaven

 A story set in old Hollywood’s golden days…

-When an iconic hat worn by Scarlett O’Hara in Gone With the Wind ends up in Christine McAllister’s vintage clothing boutique by mistake, her efforts to return it to its owner take the reader on a journey to the past.
-It’s 1938 and Violet Mayfield sets out to reinvent herself in Los Angeles after her dream of becoming a wife and mother falls apart, landing a job on the film-set of Gone With the Wind.
-There, she meets enigmatic Audrey Duvall, a once-rising film star who is now a fellow secretary.
-Audrey’s zest for life and their adventures together among Hollywood’s glitterati enthrall Violet…until each woman’s deepest desires collide.
-What Audrey and Violet are willing to risk, for themselves and for each other, to ensure their own happy endings will shape their friendship, and their lives, far into the future.
+When an iconic hat worn by Scarlett O’Hara in Gone With the Wind ends up in a vintage clothing boutique by mistake, efforts to return it to its owner take the reader on a journey to the past.
+It’s 1938 and Violet Mayfield sets out to reinvent herself after her dream of becoming a wife and mother falls apart, landing a job on the film-set of Gone With the Wind.
+There, she meets enigmatic Audrey Duvall.
+Their adventures together among Hollywood’s glitterati enthrall Violet…until each woman’s deepest desires collide.
+Also available in these translations: Slovene, Norwegian

 Secrets of a Charmed Life